The Truth About Love + Sticky Pork spare ribs recipe…

 Do a final basting of the ribs and place hood back down on BBQ; cook for a final 5 minutes or until the sauce resembles a ‘sticky’ look.
 Remove from BBQ and serve immediately with sweet potato fries.

 Note: If you are cooking more than 8 spare ribs, you will need to increase your cooking time.
 For every four (4) extra spare ribs, add 20 minutes to your boiling time.
 This step can be done up to 2-3 hours before the slow-cooking on the BBQ.

 Poll here – I tried this on the weekend and it is a cracking dish.
-In terms of good wine matches you need a wine that can handle a bit of sweetness and richness.
-In general I wouldn’t drink white with this, but the Rabbit & Spaghetti Tamar Riesling 2015 did very well with this.
+In terms of good wine matches, you need a wine that can handle a bit of sweetness and richness.
+In general, I wouldn’t drink white with this, but the Rabbit & Spaghetti Tamar Riesling 2015 did very well with this.
 The zippy acid cut through the fatty richness and the sweetness loved the sticky ribs!
 In terms of reds, Shiraz Viognier is a good match, as Ange suggested, the A&R Shiraz Viognier and the La Petite Mort Shiraz Viognier both worked well, cooler climate spice and acid really work well with this dish.
 The other wine that I thought matched well was the Lodestar GSM.
-Why not give the recipe a go and see what wines you think work well?!
+Why not give the recipe a go and see what wines you think to work well?!

 - Invite your wine-loving friends to join our amazing community as an Angel/customer.
 They’ll receive $100 off their first case, and you’ll get a credit in your Naked Wines piggy bank.
 It’s a win-win!

 - Join the winemaking revolution.
 Our customers, called Angels, receive better wine for their money by supporting independent, Australian and New Zealand winemakers.
 Visit the Naked Wines website for details.